tzuntar/PlayerManagement/Readme.md

 ----------- | -------------------- | ------------------- | ----------------
 ![RP features](https://user-images.githubusercontent.com/35228139/84886093-3ccdf380-b094-11ea-887c-a6572495be22.png) | ![Enhanced player list](https://user-images.githubusercontent.com/35228139/84885811-d6e16c00-b093-11ea-8e2a-f69cecfd1be7.png) | ![Advancement rewards](https://user-images.githubusercontent.com/35228139/84885878-ed87c300-b093-11ea-9316-31a8caceeeb5.png) | ![Scoreboard signs](https://user-images.githubusercontent.com/35228139/84886242-6edf5580-b094-11ea-8d51-327f535fdcae.png)

-Features not directly related to role-play can be turned off to avoid conflicts with other plugins.
+Features not directly related to role-play can be turned off to avoid conflicts between plugins.

 ## Dependencies

 This plugin requires Bukkit >= 1.14.4.
-You also need to have installed the following plugins:
+The following plugins also need to be installed:

 - [EssentialsX](https://github.com/EssentialsX/Essentials) >= 2.16.1
 - Vault >= 1.7

 Older versions of these plugins *might* work, but are not supported.
-This plugin has also been tested to work on Bukkit 1.15.2.
+This plugin has also been tested to work with Bukkit 1.15.2.

 ## Usage